DevOps Security Best Practices

 To tighten DevOps security, while balancing the need for agility, consider implementing the following initiatives and technologies:

-1) Embrace a DevSecOps Model: Effective DevOps security demands cross-functional collaboration and buy-in to ensure security considerations are integrated into the entire product development lifecycle (product design, development, delivery, operations, support, etc.).
+Effective DevOps security demands cross-functional collaboration and buy-in to ensure security considerations are integrated into the entire product development lifecycle (product design, development, delivery, operations, support, etc.).
 DevSecOps will entail embedding governance and cybersecurity functions such as identity and access management (IAM), privilege management, firewalling / unified threat management, code review, configuration management, and vulnerability management throughout the DevOps workflow.
 When done right, you have aligned security with DevOps and enable efficient product releases, while avoiding costly recalls or fixes after code/products are released.
 For this to succeed, everyone needs to take ownership of adhering to security best practices within their roles.

-2) Policy & Governance: Communication and governance are vital to holistic security for DevOps environments—or any environment.
+Communication and governance are vital to holistic security for DevOps environments—or any environment.
 Create transparent cybersecurity policies and procedures that are easy for developers and other team members to understand and agree to.
 This will help teams to develop code that meets security requirements.

-3) Automate Your DevOps Security Processes and Tools: Without automated security tools for code analysis, configuration management, patching and vulnerability management, and privileged credential / secrets management, you stand no chance of scaling security to DevOps processes.
+Without automated security tools for code analysis, configuration management, patching and vulnerability management, and privileged credential / secrets management, you stand no chance of scaling security to DevOps processes.
 Automation also minimizes risk arising from human error, and the associated downtime or vulnerabilities.
 Prioritize the deployment of automated tools to identify potential threats, problematic or vulnerable code, and issues with process and infrastructure.
 The closer you can match the speed of security to the DevOps process, the less likely you are to face culture resistance to embedding security practices.

-4) Comprehensive Discovery: Ensure that all approved and unapproved devices, tools, and accounts are continuously discovered, validated, and brought under security management in accordance to your policy.
+Ensure that all approved and unapproved devices, tools, and accounts are continuously discovered, validated, and brought under security management in accordance to your policy.

-5) Vulnerability Management: Vulnerabilities should be appropriately scanned, assessed, and remediated across development and integration environments before they are deployed to production.
+Vulnerabilities should be appropriately scanned, assessed, and remediated across development and integration environments before they are deployed to production.
 Rely on penetration testing and other attack mechanisms to identify weaknesses in pre-production code and to indicate areas for improvement.
 When products are launched into an operational environment, DevOps security can run tests and tools against the production software and infrastructure to identify and patch exploits and issues.

-6) Configuration Management: Scan to identify and remediate misconfigurations and potential errors.
+Scan to identify and remediate misconfigurations and potential errors.
 Harden all configurations using industry best practices.
 Provide continuous configuration and hardening baseline scanning across servers and code/builds for physical, virtual, and cloud assets.

-7) DevOps Secrets Management: Eliminate embedded credentials tucked away in code, scripts, files, service accounts, in various tools, cloud platforms, etc. This involves separating the password from the code, so that when it’s not in use, it’s securely stored in a centralized password safe.
+Eliminate embedded credentials tucked away in code, scripts, files, service accounts, in various tools, cloud platforms, etc. This involves separating the password from the code, so that when it’s not in use, it’s securely stored in a centralized password safe.
 Privileged password management solutions can force applications and scripts to call (or request) use of the password from a centralized password safe.
 By implementing API calls, you gain control over scripts, files, code, and embedded keys.
 Then, you can automate rotation of the passwords as often as policy dictates.
 [Learn the 8 best practices for privileged password management -infographic]

-8) Privileged Access Management (PAM) – Control, Monitor, and Audit Access: Enforce least privilege access rights to reduce opportunities for internal or external attackers to escalate privileged user rights or exploit bad code.
+Enforce least privilege access rights to reduce opportunities for internal or external attackers to escalate privileged user rights or exploit bad code.
 In practical terms, this means eliminating administrator privileges on end-user machines, securely storing privileged account credentials and requiring a simple workflow process for check-out.
 Monitor all privileged sessions to ensure privileged activities are legitimate and adhere to compliance mandates.
 Enforcing a least privilege model should also entail restricting access for developers and testers to specific development, management and production systems, while still allowing them the appropriate permissions to build machines and images, and deploy, configure and remediate production issues on machines and images.
 Likewise, consider restricting developer access to specific container templates and runtime access to containers on systems, while still allowing the appropriate permissions necessary to code, build, test, verify, and manage application components.
 The leading-edge privileged access management solutions can automate the control, monitoring, and auditing of privileged access as well as the full lifecycle of secrets/privileged credential management.
 By implementing a PAM solution, you can rapidly provision and audit privileged access for all your users, machines, and applications based on a least privilege model.

-9) Segment Networks: Segmenting the network reduces an attacker’s “line of sight” access.
+Segmenting the network reduces an attacker’s “line of sight” access.
 Group assets, including application and resource servers, into logical units that do not trust one another.
 In the case of access that needs to traverse the trust zones, deploy a secured jump server with multi-factor authentication, adaptive access authorization, and use session monitoring to provide oversight.
 Further segment access-based context, including user, role, application, and data being requested.

 DevOps security can enable a productive DevOps ecosystem, while helping to identify and remediate code vulnerabilities and operational weaknesses long before they become an issue.
 Introducing DevOps security early in the product lifecycle ensures that security underpins every part of application and systems development.
 This, in turn, enhances availability, reduces the possibility of data breaches, and ensures the development and provisioning of powerful technology to meet business needs.